103rd Annual Meeting of the Ecological Society of America convenes in New Orleans, La.

 Institutional Press Officers

 We offer complimentary registration for press officers and public information officers.
-Press officers who cannot attend, but would like to promote presenters from their institutions, are welcome to prearrange distribution of press releases and other author materials on the meeting website in the on-site Press Room.
+Press officers who cannot attend, but would like to promote presenters from their institutions, are welcome to prearrange distribution of press releases and other author materials on the meeting website and in the on-site Press Room.
 Press officers may request copies of all abstracts related to their institution.
 For registration, more information, or help finding scientists in our meeting program, please contact Liza Lester at gro.asenull@retsell or (202) 833-8773 x211.

 On-site Press Room

 Pre-registered press may pick up their credentials in the Press Room and enjoy coffee, tea, internet access, a printer, telephones, and an interview area.
 Journalists may also register on site in the Press Room.

 Location: Morial Convention Center, room 256